icgc-argo/platform-api/.github/pull_request_template.md

 - [ ] New uikit components have Storybook stories
 - [ ] Feature is minimally responsive.
 - [ ] Manual testing of UI feature.
+- [ ] Add copyrights for new files
 - [ ] Selenium test is completed and passing.